AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 ##### `authenticate(request=None, **credentials)`

 Use `authenticate()` to verify a set of credentials.
-It takes credentials as keyword arguments, `username` and `password` for the default case, checks them against each [authentication backend](), <!-- "Other authentication sources" section of the "Customizing authentication in Django" page --> and returns a [`User`](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/#django.contrib.auth.models.User) object if the credentials are valid for a backend.
+It takes credentials as keyword arguments, `username` and `password` for the default case, checks them against each [authentication backend](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#other-authentication-sources), and returns a [`User`](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/#django.contrib.auth.models.User) object if the credentials are valid for a backend.
 If the credentials aren't valid for any backend or if a backend raises [`PermissionDenied`](https://docs.djangoproject.com/en/4.0/ref/exceptions/#django.core.exceptions.PermissionDenied), it returns `None`.
 For example:
 ```
 from django.contrib.auth import authenticate
 user = authenticate(username='john', password='secret')